nhsalpha/betahealth/content/conditions/scarlet-fever/main-content-2.md

 ## Is scarlet fever dangerous?

-In the past scarlet fever was a serious condition, but antibiotics now mean it’s less common and easily treated.
+In the past scarlet fever was a serious illness, but antibiotics now mean it’s less common and easily treated.

 Cases of scarlet fever have increased in recent years.
 Public Health England